denoland/docs/runtime/reference/cli/compiler.md

 ## Including Data Files or Directories

-To include files or directories in the executable, specify them via the `--include <path>` flag.
+Starting in Deno 2.1, you can include files or directories in the executable by specifying them via the `--include <path>` flag.

 ```shell
 deno compile --include names.csv --include data main.ts